the-actions-org/workflow-dispatch/README.md

 *Note 2.* If you want to reference the target workflow by ID, you will need to list them with the following REST API call `curl https://api.github.com/repos/{{owner}}/{{repo}}/actions/workflows -H "Authorization: token {{pat-token}}"`

-_This action is a fork of `benc-uk/workflow-dispatch` to add support for waiting for workflow completion._
+_This action is a fork of `aurelien-baudet/workflow-dispatch` that adds support for Node 16._

 ## Inputs
 ### `workflow`